Oklahoma Man Who Offered Safe Haven For Immigrant Family Accused Of Molesting Their 5-Year-Old Daughter

 Similarly, law enforcement is not commenting on the immigration status or identity of the family.
 According to police reports, the woman and her two children (aged 5 and 7) had made plans to travel to New York City in an attempt to meet up with family.
 Unfortunately, the children’s mother lost contact, and in turn, answered an online advertisement set up by Benites, who claimed he was willing to help immigrants and children by providing shelter, with his home acting as a safe haven.
 Before he was arrested, the family had been staying with Benites for approximately four months.

-Cynthia Garcia, the deportation defense director for Dream Action Oklahoma, weighed in on the matter:
+Cynthia Garcia, the deportation defense director for Dream Action Oklahoma, weighed in on the matter.

 “Overall, I would say the community feels a lot of fear.
 Particularly because of how unhumanitarian the treatment is for the undocumented and the immigrant community as well.”